Spanish and French

 Trainees are encouraged to try out a wide range of approaches to teaching, as well as strategies for organising the classroom for effective learning.
 University sessions include a large amount of practically based activities to help develop skills.
 The work in schools is closely linked with the university-based sessions so that trainees have the opportunity to use a range of up-to-date language resources, including ICT, to set up active and engaging learning activities.

-There are three written assignments set and assessed by the university towards the Masters level PGCE element of the qualification.
+There are three written assignments towards the Masters level PGCE element of the qualification.